Non-Musculoskeletal

 Blomerth PR

-resolved following manipulation.
-CLINICAL FEATURES: An 8-yr-old boy with a
+symptoms resolved following manipulation.
+CLINICAL FEATURES: An 8-yr-old

-history of primary functional nocturnal enuresis was under care at this
+boy with a history of primary functional nocturnal enuresis was under care

-office.
+at this office.
 The patient's clinical examination was benign.
-He had several
+He had

-areas of lumbar segmental dysfunction.
-The patient's medical history was
+several areas of lumbar segmental dysfunction.
+The patient's medical

-unremarkable except for childhood asthma.
-INTERVENTION AND OUTCOME: The
+history was unremarkable except for childhood asthma.
+INTERVENTION AND

-patient's lumbar spine was manipulated once, and at a 1 month follow-up
+OUTCOME: The patient's lumbar spine was manipulated once, and at a 1 month

-there was complete resolution of enuresis.
-The patient had several recurrences
+follow-up there was complete resolution of enuresis.
+The patient had

 - Use of spinal manipulative